-- Make deposits directly into the student's account at the serving line, or - Make deposits online through the automated payment system or pay online (please refer to the Athens City School's website for specific details).
-Send sibling's money separately if your child is participating. - If a student participates in our Free and Reduced Breakfast and Lunch Program, he/she may deposit funds into his/her account by entering his/her 4-digit number or online. - Send ala carte money in an envelope marked with your child's name, homeroom teacher, and 4-digit lunch number or pay online.
-See the Athens City School's website for specific details. - If you are sending a check, please write your child's name and lunch number on the check.
-Check must include a phone number.
-Please do not write a check for other purchases such as field trip money, fundraiser, etc. while paying for anything in the lunchroom. - Only food eaten in the lunchroom can be purchased with the money you send to the lunchroom. - Parents may put restrictions on what and when extra food may be purchased.
+- Make directly into the student's account at the serving line. - Make deposits on-line through the automated payment system (please refer to the Athens City Schools website for specific details). - Send sibling's money separately if your child is participating - If a student participates in our Free and Reduced Breakfast and Lunch Program, he/she may deposit funds into his/her account by entering his/her lunch number or online. - Send ala carte money in an envelope marked with your child's name, homeroom teacher, and lunch number or pay online.
+See the Athens City School's website for specific details. - If you are sending a check, please write your child's name and lunch number on the check. - Checks must have a phone number on them.
+Please do not write a check for other purchases such as field trip money, fundraisers, etc. while paying for anything in the lunchroom. - Only food eaten in the lunchroom can be purchased with the money you send to the lunchroom. - Parents may put restrictions on what and when extra food items may be purchased. - Any lunch balance can be requested for a refund or transfer to another lunch account in the district by the parent and/or guardian during the school year by contacting the lunchroom or central office. - Any unclaimed balance remaining in a lunch account 30 days after the last day of school by a student who withdrew from the district during the school year or graduated will be moved to a CNP account and used to pay for any student lunch debt within the district.
+This shall not apply to unclaimed balances in CNP accounts for households that are approved for reduced price benefits, as Athens City Schools will make reasonable attempts to refund those balances.

-Negative Balance
+Negative Balances

-- We will notify you or your child when your child's account balance is depleted. - You may register for a free online lunch account.
-This allows you to monitor your child's lunch account and make payment for small charges. - Please send money the next school day to correct deficiencies or pay online anytime. - When paying with cash please submit the correct amount.
-Schools do not keep change. - The Board of Education strongly discourages the charging of food and beverages to meal accounts with negative balance. - Uncollected cafeteria charges constitute a bad debt and are not allowed. - Extra servings and a la carte purchases are not allowed when a meal account has a negative balance. - It is understood that the parent or guardian of any student who purchases food and beverages from the Child Nutrition Program will provide funds through the meal account and is responsible for resolving all negative balances immediately.
+- We will notify you or your child when your child's account balance is depleted. - Please send money the next school day to correct deficiencies or pay online anytime. - The Board of Education strongly discourages the charging of foods and beverages to meal accounts with negative balances. - Uncollected cafeteria charges constitute a bad debt and are not allowed. - Extra servings and a la carte purchases are not allowed when a meal account has a negative balance. - It is understood that the parent or guardian of any student who purchases foods and beverages from the Child Nutrition Program will provide funds through the meal account and is responsible for resolving all negative balances immediately.